 December 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

 The Veterans Benefits Administration lists any unapproved pension and compensation claims in the December 2017 veterans disability benefits statistics report.
-On December 2, 2017, there were 331,714 applications awaiting a determination decision listed in the VA claims inventory category.
-Unfortunately, this newest report reverses any claims inventory reductions we saw in November’s report.
-However, we expected higher numbers in the December 2017 veterans disability benefits claims inventory due to next year’s COLA increase.
+On December 2, 2017, there were 331,714 applications awaiting a determination decision in the VA claims inventory.
+Unfortunately, this newest report reverses any claims inventory reductions we saw since November.
+However, we expected higher numbers in the December 2017 claims inventory due to next year’s COLA increase.
 Since the 2018 2% raise is the largest veterans have seen for several years, claim numbers could rise in the coming months.

 - As of December 2, 2017: 331,714